Volunteer Legal Assistants

 - Social Justice Intake (University of Sydney): USYD students can enrol in a Social Justice subject and earn course credit as a Volunteer Legal Assistant.
 Do not apply directly to RLC - you must apply via the university.
 More information: University of Sydney Social Justice Legal Clinic.

-See Dates and how to apply below
+For more info, see Dates and how to apply.

 - Completion of at least two years of an undergraduate law degree, or accepted into a graduate law degree, or relevant experience